College Secrets: How to Save Money, Cut College Costs and Graduate Debt Free

 In Your First Home: The Smart Way to Get It and Keep It, Lynnette Khalfani-Cox, The Money Coach, offers a no-hype personal finance guide that will help you prepare for, find and finance the home of your dreams – and not lose it to foreclosure.

-In Zero Debt for College Grads, noted personal finance expert Lynnette Khalfani provides a reassuring roadmap for stress-free living that will allow you to pay down your debts and save for your future, while cutting your costs and fattening your bank account.
+In Zero Debt for College Grads 2nd Edition, Lynnette provides a reassuring roadmap for stress-free living that will allow you to pay down your debts and save for your future, while cutting your costs and fattening your bank account.
 Read this book if you are struggling with student loans.

 The Identity Theft Recovery Guide: What to Do When Your Social Security Number or Personal Information Have Been Stolen